rforssen.net / iot

 per device

 Sensor logic, actuators, device-specific HTTP routes.
-Calls platform API.
+Calls platform API only.
 Never imports web_server or iot_registry directly.

 app.py